 Building regulations are an inescapable part of any construction project.
-It doesn’t matter if you a self-building, renovating, extending, or heading up a huge construction project; sizable regulation documents will impact every step of your process.
+It doesn’t matter if you are self-building, renovating, extending, or heading up a huge construction project; sizeable regulation documents will impact every step of your process.

 These government-implemented set of standards ensure that a property is completed to a high standard, safe to live in, and increasingly, energy-efficient and reducing its contribution to carbon emissions.
 And they do the job very effectively in ensuring best practice.